2025 Chevy Traverse: All-New Update Chevy Traverse SUV Review

 The LS and LT versions offer Midnight and Sport cosmetic packages with many black exterior elements.
 Premier trim is eligible for the Redline Edition package with similar black details, plus red accents on the alloy wheels.

-2025 Chevy Traverse Interior
+2025 Traverse Interior

 Seating for eight people is standard in LS.
 The other range has accommodation for seven, although eight seats are optional in the LT.
 The difference is that a pair of captain’s seats in the second row replaces the 3-position bench seats.